-Highlights from the 2019 Drug Trend Report on This High-impact Category
+Highlights from the 2019 Drug Trend Report on this high-impact category

 Specialty drugs remain the fastest-growing area of pharmacy spend, accounting for nearly half of total drug spend.
 Specialty spend could reach $310 billion across the pharmacy and medical benefit by 2030.
 Specialty drug trend, a measure of the growth in cost and utilization, remains a critical challenge for clients across our pharmacy benefit management book of business.
 Careful management strategies are key to effectively control costs for this incredibly important area of pharmacy spend.
 In 2019, by deploying proven formulary and utilization management strategies, we were able to keep specialty drug trend in the single digits — at 9.3 percent.